Privacy Policy

 Purchases

-The optional Penrose Park Pass and any other in-app purchases are processed entirely by Apple or Google.
-We receive confirmation that an entitlement is active; we do not receive or store your payment-card details.
+The Apps are free and ad-supported.
+Should we offer any in-app purchases in the future, they would be processed entirely by Apple or Google: we would receive confirmation that an entitlement is active but never receive or store your payment-card details.
 See our Terms of Use for purchase and refund details.

 4. Advertising and third parties